 Concerned that you may have a urologic issue?
 Come see us.

-If you’re experiencing any of the signs and symptoms discussed above, or have questions about your sexual or urologic health, please make an appointment with Westchester Health to see one of our urology specialists.
+If you’re experiencing any of the signs and symptoms discussed above, or have questions about your sexual or urologic health, please call (914) 232-1919 to make an appointment with one of our Westchester Health urology specialists.
 After examining you, conducting a thorough health history and answering all your questions, he/she will determine if you need treatment, medication or any further tests.
 Always, our #1 goal is to do whatever we can to help you be as healthy as possible.
 Whenever, wherever you need us, we’re here for you.